malumisa/Project_1_team_8/README.md

 Section 2 -

 Section 3 - Statistics Canada is a rich source for credible socioeconomic data and can be easily downloadable csv format.
-For this analysis we downloaded quarterly income and expenditure data for the period q1 2010 -q3 2022.
-This was a workable sample size allowing us to carryout regression analysis and deduce more accurate results.
-In the analysis the time periods were split into; q1 2010- q3 2022, q1 2017 -q3 2022, q1 2017- q4 2019 and q1 2020- q3 2022
+For this analysis we made use of  quarterly income and expenditure data for the period q1 2017 -q3 2022.
+The data was then split into pre-COVID-19 and COVID-19 and we carried out regression analysis to deduce insights on the impact of the pandemic on household spending behaviour.[S. Malumisa]
-[S. Malumisa]

 Section 4 -